-BC Housing breaks down the types of housing support it provides into four high-level categories: emergency shelter and housing for the homeless, transitional supported and assisted living, independent social housing and rental assistance in the private market.
+BC Housing breaks down the types of housing support it provides into four high-level categories: emergency shelter and housing for the homeless, transitional supported and assisted living, independent social housing and rent assistance in the private market.
 These four categories form a rough housing continuum such that, from left to right, the categories become less intensive and have more units.
-Within these four categories there are also ten low-level categories (indicated in the table above) having to do with the justification for funding rather than the degree of funding (for example, families versus seniors).
+Within these four categories there are also ten low-level categories having to do with the justification for funding rather than the degree of funding (for example, families versus seniors).
 Seniors make up the largest funding group in the three largest high-level categories and therefore receive the majority of BC Housing support in the CVRD.

-Electoral area E has no units subsidized by BC Housing and 21 households that are provided rent assistance in the private market.
-There are no other non-market units within electoral area E.
+Electoral area F has no units subsidized by BC Housing and five households that are provided rent assistance in the private market.
+There are no other non-market units within electoral area F.